ShapeOfMatter/Mako-Bates/_posts/2021-03-03-progress-on-bgw.markdown

 So far this looks like a really good MPC protocol.
 The computations are cheap and we have information-theoretic security.
 The problem is that the degree of the polynomial goes up with every AND gate; if _t>p_, then not enough shares exist to recover the secret.
 The solution is to rebuild the polynomial after every AND to reset the degree.

+**Questions:**

+- How really does the reliniarization work?
+I've found conflicting explainations.
+- Can relinearization be done on multi-secret shares?
+I think the answer is yes, but it's not clear yet.

+I think the key to reliniarization is that reconstruction of a secret is a function of the secret shares _that can be represented as a circuit without multiplication_.
+Therefore if one has a _share_ of each _share_, one can get a share of the "truth".
+This strongly suggests that multiple secrets could be relinearized at once, but I have to actually put together the matrixes in question to do that.